 The upcoming Juliet, Naked also adopts the dream team approach.
 Based on Nick Hornby’s novel, the film sees Ethan Hawke star as Tucker Carlson, a respected 90s singer-songwriter who faded from the limelight, only to resurface 20 years later to release a new record and disrupt his biggest fan’s relationship.
 The difficulty with Carlson’s music is that it needs to fulfil three criteria: 1) It needs to sound like the kind of thing someone would still obsess about 20 years later; 2) it needs to sound like it was created in the 90s; and 3) it needs to work when stripped down to its acoustic roots.
 That’s a tall order.
 Most 90s bands tried that and failed.

-Of the songs written for the film, fans won’t be surprised that Conor Oberst and Ryan Adams provide the standout moments.
+Of the songs written for the film, fans won’t be surprised that Conor Oberst provides the standout moments.
 Oberst contributes ‘Lax’, a rollicking rocker which rides a rolling piano and distorted guitar wave that provides the missing link between Counting Crows’ Recovering The Satellites and Bright Eyes’ Cassadaga.
 When the song reappears later on the soundtrack, it’s as an Eels-meets-Sparklehorse ballad, proving Oberst definitely knows his 90s touchpoints.
 ‘Lax’ gets one final reprise in the form of Oberst’s own demo.
 No slight on Hawke, but this is the most affecting of the three, a bare bones piano-and-vocal heartbreaker.

 The majority of the record is made up of performances by Hawke, who’s no stranger to the world of the singer-songwriter and has a rough-hewn, emotive voice that lends itself naturally to this material.
 His slowed down take on ‘Waterloo Sunset’ breathes new life into an overdone song and it’s a testament to his performances that there’s no temptation to just skip to the songwriters’ own demos.
 One particularly nice tough throughout the record is the slightly overdone production, which perfectly echoes the era.
 If this had been a genuine 90s album, it’s one I’d probably stick on right after Grace and Recovering The Satellites and slip into a fugue of nostalgic angst.